Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 For a comprehensive analysis of retatrutide side effects and tolerability data, see our retatrutide side effects guide.

 Assuming a standard 10–12-month FDA review cycle, a potential approval decision could come in 2027.
 Priority Review designation, if granted, could shorten this timeline by several months.
-The FDA has shown willingness to expedite reviews for obesity drugs — tirzepatide (Zepbound) and semaglutide (Wegovy) both received Priority Review.
+This section is here to show how the trial sequence feeds that path, not to replace the direct status answer.

 Key milestones to watch: TRIUMPH-1 readout (2026), TRIUMPH-2 readout (2026), NDA submission announcement, and FDA acceptance of the filing.
-Track all pipeline milestones on our obesity drug approval tracker.
+Track all pipeline milestones on our obesity drug approval tracker, and use the retatrutide status page for the current regulatory position.

 | Feature | Retatrutide | Tirzepatide | Semaglutide |